 Another of the best spots for breakfast in Reykjavik is Bergsson Mathús.
 Opened in 2012, its communal tables are popular with locals and visitors alike.
 The emphasis is on the use of fresh ingredients and there are menu options for vegans and vegetarians as well.
 The signature Bergsson Breakfast is a feast of yogurt with muesli and berry compote, a soft boiled egg, prosciutto, cheese, salad, fruits, hummus, sourdough bread and orange juice.
 Vegans will be salivating at the thought of chia porridge with berry compote, avocado, salad, fruits, hummus, baked beans, fried potatoes, baked cauliflower, sourdough bread and grilled vegetables.

 An influx of visitors from North America has spurned a number of openings to cater to those tastes.
-If you’re seeking an American breakfast in Reykjavik, then head The Laundromat Café, recently reopened.
+If you’re seeking an American breakfast in Reykjavik, then head The Laundromat Café, which recently reopened.
 It does a mean stack of pancakes with maple syrup.
 If you’re really hungry, then order their dirty brunch plate brimming with sausages, bacon, scrambled egg, butter-fried potatoes and cheese, followed by Greek yoghurt and berries and yet more pancakes.
 You know, there is a time to be healthy and a time when only a stack of pancakes will do.
 You’re on holiday.
 Who’s going to know?

 The Coocoo’s Nest, opened in 2013, is another favorite for those keen on American-style breakfasts.
 The brunch menu has a distinctly American flavor, with items such as Green Eggs and Ham, Eggs Florentine and of course maple syrup pancakes.
 Chef and artist Lucas Keller draws his inspiration from his home state of California, as well as Italy, while his wife Iris Ann is from Reykjavik and brings a dash of Iceland to the mix.